danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/Articles/Getting Started.md

 }
 ```

-In the code above, we both apply a system notification, but also passes in the context as an environment object.
-This lets other views in the view hierarchy use it to present a notifications from the same root view.
+In the code above, we apply a notification context to the view, and also pass it as an environment object to let other views use it as well.

-## Sheets and full screen covers

-Since sheets and full screen cover will cover the presenting view, you must apply a new view modifier to their root views.

-You can still use the same context in your modals, but that will make the screen below a sheet present the same notification.

-Make sure to consider that various platforms behave different when picking a proper notification mechanism.
-For instance, since iPad sheets are presented as center square modals, a system notification may not be the best solution there.